LSmith97/Angle/README.md

-# Mingo
+# Angle

-##### Mingo is a minimalist, text-based app (inspired by Twitter) that allows for users to create subject-based posts and respond with comments.
+##### Angle is a minimalist, text-based app (inspired by Twitter) that allows for users to create subject-based posts and respond with comments.

 ##Credits

 ###### Created by Joshua Hsu, Harkirat Singh, and Lily Smith
+###### Inspired by Mingo, a project by Joshua Hsu, Harkirat Singh, and Lily Smith

 Joshua Hsu: [GitHub](https://github.com/jhsu79) | [LinkedIn](https://www.linkedin.com/in/joshuanhsu) |
 Harkirat Singh: [GitHub](https://github.com/harkirats043) | [LinkedIn](https://www.linkedin.com/in/harkirat-singh-hanzra/) |